 If you’re wondering why we are saying that Wix is for beginners, it is because we feel like when compared to Shopify, it is much less professional-looking.
-The themes and the templates are diverse and highly varied and yes, there is a certain degree of professionalism, but some themes can look a little cluttered.
-For the overall appearance, we’d say that Wix focused on the accessibility.
-We can give it the credit of making things easier and simpler to the newbies.
-As for the ones who have been in the industry for long, we can hope that they would be able to expand and add more customization option in their products soon.
+The themes and the templates are diverse and highly varied, and yes, there is a certain degree of professionalism, but some themes can look a little cluttered.
+For the overall appearance, we’d say that Wix focuses on the accessibility.
+We can give it the credit of making things easier and simpler for beginners.
+As for the ones who have been in the industry for a longer, we can hope that they would be able to expand and add more customization option in their products soon.

 You see, it really depends on your needs and your own capabilities.
-Where you stand and what your goals are matter when it comes to choosing the e-commerce platform in terms of their overall appearance.
+Where you stand and what your goals matters when it comes to choosing the e-commerce platform in terms of their overall appearance.

 To put things simply, Shopify is more expensive than Wix.
-The cheapest plan on Shopify even has more features than the most expensive plan on Wix.
-You can spend a maximum of $25 a month in Wix while the cheapest plan on Shopify is already at $29 a month.
+But the cheapest plan on Shopify has more features than the most expensive plan on Wix.
+You can spend a maximum of $40 a month on Wix with their Business VIP plan, while the cheapest plan on Shopify is already at $29 a month.

-Basically, E-commerce should consist of a product database, shopping cart, payment processer, order database, and a checkout page.
-But 2017 has changed the game.
-There should be a lot more than these simple features.
+Basically, e-commerce should consist of a product database, shopping cart, payment processer, order database, and a checkout page.
+But the game has changed over time with new technology and apps.
+Now you need a lot more than these simple features.

 This factor, unfortunately, makes it harder for Wix to win in the battle.
 For one, Shopify was already specifically designed to be an online store website builder.
 Shopify has all the possible features that you can integrate to your online store.
 They are already linked to numerous credible apps that can help you improve each feature that you want to add to your website.
-Shopify simply provides you with all the armors of ecommerce.
-But, our E-Commerce development also give Wix the credit for offering plenty of themes that can provide simple and straightforward online selling.
+Shopify simply provides you with everything you need for e-commerce.
+But, we also give Wix the credit for offering plenty of themes that can provide simple and straightforward online selling.

 SEO, Integrations, and Features

 For newbie entrepreneurs, Wix has all the key e-commerce features, but only with fewer options.
-For example, its inventory is not as efficient because you just watch as the stocks go down once you sell it.
+For example, its inventory is not as efficient because you just watch as the stock goes down once you sell it.
 The app store where you can get these add-ons on Wix is also difficult to navigate.
-Online store options are in the same place as with the regular websites making it difficult to hunt.

 For entrepreneurs who are always on the go, Shopify takes it as a notch higher with their POS system.
 This is only a recent development but they already have a lot of positive feedback about it.
 Shopify POS helps you manage your offline store in your online store.
 It allows you to accept payments by merely connecting your store to an iPad.
 This service might be the most distinct offering by Shopify.